 Ears are large and well tufted for protection and warmth.
 Even

-more than for beauty, Maine Coons are noted for intelligence
+more than for beauty, Maine Coon Cats are noted for intelligence

 and kindly disposition.
 After all, what they couldn’t obtain

 themselves, they could always get by charming a nearby human.

 Though their size can be intimidating, they are known for their

 friendliness towards just about anything and are especially good

 with children and other pets.
 For these reasons, they have been

 dubbed the “Gentle Giant” of the cat fancy and are commonly